Skip to content

 Usage

-There are several ways to use the r-env module on Puhti:
+There are several ways to use R with the r-env module:

-• Non-interactive batch jobs without limits on the reserved computing resources (other than those applying to Puhti in general).
-Use this option for analyses that take longer or require a lot of memory.
+• Non-interactive batch jobs without limits on the reserved computing resources (other than those applying on the specific CSC's supercomputer in general)

 Interactive use on a compute node

-It is also possible to specify other options including the running time (see the sinteractive documentation).
+It is possible to specify other options including the running time (see the sinteractive documentation).

-Once you have opened an interactive shell session, you can start a command line version of R as follows (note that the command needs to be run on a compute node):
+Once you have opened an interactive shell session, you can launch a command line version of R as follows (note that the command needs to be run on a compute node):

 module load r-env